cliffhall/NextRock/README.md

 ## Project structure and build process
 The skeleton for this project is called [slim-tweego](https://github.com/cliffhall/slim-tweego).
 For more information about how it works or to start your own tweego project, go there.

-## Credits
-Background image by NASA, is in the public domain: https://upload.wikimedia.org/wikipedia/commons/6/6e/Martian_habitat_with_colonists.jpg